 - Drinking or ingesting substances that contain it (i.e., chronic antacid use)

 Health Conditions Which Can Increase Toxicity

 Some health conditions make certain individuals more susceptible to aluminum toxicity.
-Those with reduced kidney function who must receive long term dialysis are exposed to the metal through the dialysate fluid or other medical sources.
-(3)
+Long-term dialysis exposes those with reduced kidney function to the metal through the dialysate fluid or other medical sources.

 Symptoms of Toxicity